What is Hallmarking About and Why We Do It

 Why should you ask about hallmarking?

 Precious metals are alloyed with other metals to give them strength and workability.
-For example 925 sterling silver is 92.5% silver and 7.5% other base metals such as copper.
-9ct gold (375) contains 37.5% pure gold and the remaining is an alloy of different metals.
-There is no way to test the precious metal content by eye, to know you are purchasing the real deal as advertised it needs to be tested.
+For example, 925 sterling silver is 92.5% silver and 7.5% other base metals, such as copper.
+9ct gold (375) contains 37.5% pure gold, with the remainder an alloy of other metals.
+There is no way to test the precious metal content by eye, to know you are purchasing the real deal, as advertised; it needs to be tested.
 It is a legal requirement to do so.
 Jewellery that weighs below a certain threshold is exempt from hallmarking regulations in the UK.

 The exemption thresholds are: